WDI-SEA/subtitle-starter-code/README.md

 // Use the parseInt(str, 10) command to convert them into base-10 actual numbers.
 dollars = parseInt(dollars, 10);
 cents = parseInt(cents, 10);

+// it's a good idea to convert different units into one unit.
+// it makes things easier to compare. var totalCents = cents + 100*dollars;

+console.log(totalCents);
 ```

 Read more about the original file format here: